After-Shock/Cloudbox-wiki/Plex-Autoscan.md

 1. Using a Bookmarklet <a href="#note2" id="note2ref"><sup>[2]</sup></a>

-   1. Go to https://github.com/jacobwgillespie/plex-token-bookmarklet and simply drag the bookmarlet into bookmarks bar of your browser.
+   1. Go to [[here|https://github.com/jacobwgillespie/plex-token-bookmarklet]] and drag the bookmarklet into bookmarks bar of your browser.

       -  You can also just manually create a bookmark and pasting in the following address: